-FALL 2021 AVAILABILITY – We will likely dig a limited number of Norway spruce, blue spruce and Canaan firs in the 4-7′ range.
-For premium quality trees pricing for all species is as follows: 4′ ($125), 5′ ($150), 6′ ($175), 7′ ($200).
-Please give us a call at 440-729-1019 or e-mail email@example.com with questions or to reserve your trees — they go fast every year so get in touch soon!
+Please give us a call at 440-729-1019 or e-mail firstname.lastname@example.org with questions or to reserve your trees for the spring — they go fast every year so get in touch soon!
 We can arrange for delivery and planting for an additional fee as well – just ask!

 We sell live b&b trees at Christmas time too!
 Visit our Live Balled Trees page for more information.